 Companies typically charge between £80 and £120 per month, often running limited time promotions and so their prices are not always shown on their website.
 Most, however, will be happy to provide a quote if you contact them.

 It is worth contacting a few compliant firms to get a quote.
+For top tips on what to look out for when you are shopping around, click here.

-How to find a complaint umbrella firm?
+How to find a compliant umbrella firm?

 When shopping for a firm, you will find that there are a lot of companies around including those taking advantage of contractors offering retention rates that are too good to be true, and they are, as explained here by the Government.

 It is important that you only engage with companies that demonstrate compliance by passing a stringent annual audit by a leading trade body such as FCSA.
-This ensures that the firm is operating according to legislative requirements, and their employees are protected against any fraud.
+This ensures that the firm is operating according to legislative requirements, and its employees are protected against any fraud.

 Also, look and see if they offer the following services at no cost (they should):